AP sources: 6 C-USA schools apply for AAC membership

 Liberty, a private school in Lynchburg, Virginia, has expressed interest in joining a conference that could house its currently independent FBS football team.
 It has invested heavily in athletics and the Flames have played in bowl games each of the past two seasons.
 Liberty’s other sports programs compete in the Atlantic Sun.

-C-USA might have turn to FCS programs looking to make the jump from Division I college football’s second-tier to its top level, the Bowl Subdivision.
+FCS programs looking to make the jump from Division I college football’s second-tier to its top level, the Bowl Subdivision, could also be an option.

 When Benson was trying to save WAC football in the early 2010s, he couldn’t persuade some of the strong FCS programs in the West such as Montana and Montana State to make the step up.